fyu-becls/CodeCollaboratorAssistance/.github/pull_request_template.md

+## Overview

-## Checklist
+## Solution

+## Team Inspection Entry Criterias
-- [ ] Did you do Personal Review, and resolved most defects?
+- [ ] Author has completed personal review, and removed all defects found
-- [ ] Did you test functionality?
+- [ ] Author believes no more changes are needed